Will More Expressive Graph Neural Networks do Better on Generative Tasks?: Method

 \subsection{Graph Generative Frameworks}

-In this paper, Graph Convolutional Policy Network (GCPN)~\cite{GCPN} and Flow-Based Autoregressive Model (GraphAF)~\cite{GraphAF} are used as graph generative frameworks for molecular graph generation tasks.
-They formalize the problem of goal-directed graph generation as a sequential decision process through RL, i.e. the decisions are generated from the generation policy network.
+In this paper, GCPN~\cite{GCPN} and GraphAF~\cite{GraphAF} are used as autoregressive generative frameworks, and GraphEBM~\cite{ebm} is used as the one-shot generative framework for molecular graph generation tasks.
+GCPN and GraphAF formalise the problem of goal-directed graph generation as a sequential decision process through RL, i.e. the decisions are generated from the generation policy network.
+GraphEBM uses Langevin dynamics~\cite{lan} to train the proposed energy function by approximately maximising likelihood and generate molecular graphs with low energies.

-In GCPN, the iterative graph generation process is formulated as a general decision process: $M = (S, \mathcal{A}, P, R, \gamma)$, where $S = \{s_{i}\}$ is the set of states that consists of all possible intermediate and final graphs, $\mathcal{A} = \{a_{i}\}$ is the set of actions that describe the modification made to the current graph at each time step determined by the Graph Convolutional Policy Network (a group of MLPs predicting a distribution of actions), $P$ is the Markov transition dynamics that specifies the possible outcomes of carrying out an action, $p(s_{t+1}|s_{t}, \cdots, s_{0}, a_{t}) = p(s_{t+1}|s_{t}, a_{t})$. $R(s_{t})$ is a reward function that specifies the reward after reaching state $s_{t}$, and $\gamma$ is the discount factor.
-GCPN takes the intermediate graph $G_t$ and the collection of proposed scaffold subgraphs $C$ as inputs, and outputs the action $a_{t}$, which predicts a new link to be added.
+In GCPN, the iterative graph generation process is formulated as a general decision process: $M = (\mathcal{S}, \mathcal{A}, P, R, \gamma)$, where $\mathcal{S} = \{s_{i}\}$ is the set of states that consists of all possible intermediate and final graphs; $\mathcal{A} = \{a_{i}\}$ is the set of actions that describe the modification made to the current graph at each time step determined by a group of MLPs predicting a distribution of actions; $P$ is the Markov transition dynamics that specifies the possible outcomes of carrying out an action, $p(s_{t+1}|s_{t}, \cdots, s_{0}, a_{t}) = p(s_{t+1}|s_{t}, a_{t})$; $R(s_{t})$ is a reward function that specifies the reward after reaching state $s_{t}$; and $\gamma$ is the discount factor.
+In each iteration, GCPN takes the intermediate graph $G_t$ at time $t$ and the collection of proposed scaffold subgraphs $C$ as inputs, and outputs the action $a_{t}$, which predicts a new link to be added to $G_t$.

-GraphAF defines an invertible transformation from a base distribution (e.g. multivariate Gaussian) to a molecular graph structure $G = (V, \mathcal{E})$ as the generation policy network.
-Starting from an empty graph $G_{0}$, in each step a new node $v_{i}$ is generated based on the current sub-graph structure $G_{i}$, $i.e.$, $p(v_{i}|G_{i})$ by the policy network.
+GraphAF defines an invertible transformation from a base distribution (e.g. multivariate Gaussian) to a molecular graph structure $G = (\mathcal{V}, \mathcal{E})$ as the generation policy network.
+Starting from an empty graph $G_{0}$, in each step a new node $v_{i}$ is generated based on the current sub-graph structure $G_{i}$, i.e., $p(v_{i}|G_{i})$ by the policy network.
 Next, the edges between this new node and existing nodes are sequentially generated according to the current graph structure, i.e., $p(\mathcal{E}_{ij}|G_{i}, v_{i}, \mathcal{E}_{i, 1:j-1}, \mathcal{E}_{1:j-1, i})$.
 This process is repeated until all the nodes and edges are generated.